 Dr. James Banich, Vanguard’s plastic surgeon, warns that poor chronic sleep can accelerate the aging process by reducing the skin barrier function.
 “Sleeping allows us to rest and restore our body, which is equally as important as the products we use and how we take care of our skin,” he says.
 “By focusing on a good skin care routine before bed, you can keep your skin healthy and look and feel wonderful.”

 At Vanguard Skin Specialists, we want you to love the skin you’re in by providing uncompromised medical care in an environment that is warm and welcoming.
-We provide state-of-the-art treatment in a warm, inviting, and pleasant environment.
-Please call our office at (719) 355-1585 to schedule an appointment at one of our four locations in North Colorado Springs, Pueblo, South Colorado Springs, or Woodland Park.
+We provide the latest treatments in a warm, inviting and pleasant environment.
+Please call our office at (719) 355-1585 to schedule an appointment.